robin-sache/robin-sache.github.io/_posts/2024-01-05-eksclustergames.md

 categories: Cybersecurity Cloud-Computing
 ---
 ![card](/assets/images/eksclustergames/image.png)
 This is a WriteUp of the [WIZ][link] "EKS Cluster Games".
-The games are a cloud security CTF about identifiying and exploiting common AWS EKS security issues in five different tasks, with a given hint and access to a low-privileged AWS EKS pod via a wev terminal.
+The games are a cloud security CTF about identifiying and exploiting common AWS EKS security issues in five different tasks, with a given hint and access to a low-privileged AWS EKS pod via a web terminal.

 ## Challenge 1 - Secret Seeker
 The given hint: